pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/CodeSample.rst

 Python -- V2.1
 ^^^^^^^^^^^^^^^^^

 This version supports the multi-channel core AFD.
+This section only shows the demo codes of multi-channel core AFD.
+The demo codes of single channel AFD methods can be find in :ref:`pythonV20-democodes-label`.

 Demo 1: Multi-channel core AFD based on the conventional basis searching with the square searching dictionary
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""